zudello/zudello-knowledge-base/Knowledge Base/Zudello Writing Guide.md

 - When describing the 'Zudello Platform', use a capital P
 - Don't capitalise generic features

 ### System buttons and functions

+#### Creating buttons and toggles

+- Buttons need to be clear and predictable
+- Users should be able to anticipate what will happen when they click a button
+- User sentence case
+- Don't use verbs like 'view', 'go', or 'read'
+- Don't use articles like 'a', 'an', or 'the'
+- Don't use punctuation

+#### Referencing buttons in documentation

 - Match case formatting exactly and use bold when directly referencing buttons, toggles, drop-down menus or specific options in drop-down menus.
 - Don’t capitalise or bold when referencing variable options